PFAS Information for Private Well Owners

 is it safe to use water with Pfas for non-drinking purposes? (e.g. bathing, washing clothes, pools/hot tubs, irrigating plants)?

-Scientific evidence suggests that epidermal (skin) contact poses a lesser risk to human health than direct consumption by swallowing.
+Scientific evidence suggests that epidermal (skin) contact poses a lesser risk to human health than direct consumption by swallowing [1].
 Therefore, it is important to evaluate your health and risk based on potential pathways into the body.
-Zone 7 recommends filtering water that may be directly or indirectly consumed by humans or animals.
 Below are some water uses that may pose an increased risk if water is contaminated with PFAS:

 • Consuming (drinking) water